import-js/eslint-plugin-import/docs/rules/order.md

 # Enforce a convention in module import order

 Enforce a convention in the order of `require()` / `import` statements.
++(fixable) The `--fix` option on the [command line] automatically fixes problems reported by this rule.
 The order is as shown in the following example:

 ```js
 // 1. node "builtins"